 LES monitors this rule due to its impact on greenhouse gas emissions from new, modified, and/or reconstructed turbines.
 On January 13, 2021, the EPA published the Pollutant-Specific Significant Contribution Finding for greenhouse gases, which established an alternative framework for evaluating emissions from power plants.
 However, this rule was vacated and remanded on April 5, 2021, under President Biden's Executive Order 13990.
 On May 23, 2023, the EPA proposed updated standards.
+In May 2024, a final rule was issued that required new combustion turbines operating at above 40% capacity to install 80% carbon sequestration by 2032.
 LES and partner facilities are not affected at this time.